spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

 ```
 Well done!
 You're loki-launcher is now setup.

+---

 ### Step 5 - Wallet

 While we wait for the daemon to sync, we can now get a wallet going.

 >*** You do not have to run this wallet on the server and you should not!
 Download the software and run it from elsewhere for security reasons! ***

-If you need help with installing the loki-wallet-cli on another machine check out our [Wallets Overview](https://lokidocs.com/Wallets/WalletsOverview/) section.
+If you need help with installing the `loki-wallet-cli` on another machine check out our [Wallets Overview](https://lokidocs.com/Wallets/WalletsOverview/) section.

 #### 5.1 - Run Wallet

-To open our wallet we are going to change into the directory which we installed `loki-wallet-cli` and run the following command.
+To open our wallet we are going to change into the directory which we installed `loki-wallet-cli` and run the following command:

 ```
 ./loki-wallet-cli
 ```